imfrancisd/probability/IMFaic.Probability/eng/README.md

 # Create

-Create episodes with ghostProtocol.ps1 for powershell.exe by merging episode branches from [ericlippert/probability](https://github.com/ericlippert/probability) and creating their corresponding source files.
+Create episodes with ghostProtocol.ps1 in pwsh or powershell by merging episode branches from [ericlippert/probability](https://github.com/ericlippert/probability) and creating their corresponding source files.
 The script ghostProtocol.ps1 is used for the automated build, but you can use it as well.

 You can see the automated build output in the following link: